07Snowman/Fs25Mods/README.md

 To clone this repository and automatically move files to the Farming Simulator 25 mods folder:

 1. Ensure Python is installed on your system.
-   Join Discord channel to be notified of new mods.test
+   Join Discord channel to be notified of new mods.test test

    Run PowerShell